-- A. Refer to Work Item 3.0, "Concrete Floor Repair" for Scope of Work, Material and Execution procedures associated with this Work Item.
-Refer to Detail 3.4 for specific requirements. - B. This Work Item applies to Parking Structure #5.
-Payment shall be per square foot of repair performed.
+- A. Refer to Work Item 3.0 "Concrete Floor Repair" for scope of work, materials, and procedure associated with this Work Item.
+Refer to Detail 3.4 for specific requirements.
+Locations for this work shall be verified in field with Engineer. - B. Payment for this Work Item shall be per square foot of work actually performed, measured in field with Owner/Engineer.